brakmic/HDA_with_Cpp/docs/setup-database.md

 # Setting up the demo database

-The SQLite database `demo.db` is not tracked in version control.
-Each developer or deployment target must create it locally.
+The `demo.db` SQLite file is not tracked in version control.
+SOCI will create an empty file automatically when the server starts, but it will not create the `contacts` table.
+Without the table every request to the contacts page fails with an error 500.
+Run the steps below once per checkout to set up the schema and load sample data.

 ## Prerequisites